chatbot zeomega

 There are any number of reasons patients may not be engaged in their care, but here are a few we can tackle as an industry:

-• Communication, technology, and language barriers.
-Consumerization of healthcare means patients increasingly expect a retail experience — communicate with me how, when, and where I want.
+• Communication, technology, and language barriers: Consumerization of healthcare means patients increasingly expect a retail experience — communicate with me how, when, and where I want.
 (Salesforce)

-One approach seems to be showing some promise toward nudging patients and driving toward an appropriate journey through the health care system, SMS Texting.
-According to Patient Trak, “9 out of 10 consumers prefer to communicate with businesses through text messages.
+One approach seems to be showing some promise toward nudging patients and driving toward an appropriate journey through the healthcare system — SMS Texting.
+According to Patient Trak, nine out of 10 consumers prefer to communicate with businesses through text messages.
 And more than 50% of consumers would prefer text messaging over phone calls for customer support.
 Use of texting as a reminder or as a device to prepare a patient for a call from their care manager could result in higher engagement.
 While use of SMS texting is not recommended for discussing health conditions or for including personal health information, it can serve as a mechanism to send the patient to a secure app or portal that allows this type of communication to take place.
 Use of URLs within the text can easily accomplish this.
 Think of being able to get even 10% higher engagement using a self-service approach that patients can use on their own terms.
-That could help to change the game when it comes to all levels or risk within your patient population.
+That could help change the game when it comes to all levels or risk within your patient population.

 “This country is better than most places in the world in terms of healthcare, but there will always be barriers,” Hewett said.
 “We have some really good clinics now where providers take time to get to know their patients, but there are still providers who don’t treat patients holistically.
 There are still so many barriers, but educating patients and providers helps overcome some of them.